NethServer/docs/administrator-manual/en/tlspolicy.rst

 Policy 2020-05-10
 -----------------

-This policy disables the TLS protocol version 1.0 and 1.1.
+This policy disables the TLS protocol versions 1.0 and 1.1.
 It applies to the following services:

 * Apache (httpd, httpd-admin)
 * Ejabberd